TimotheChiesi/Validation_Code/README.md

 ## Pricing

-1. **should render the header correctly**:
+1. **should load the pricing page and check main section**:
-  - Visit the geo page URL.
+  - Visit the pricing page URL.
-  - Check for the correct header.
+  - Verify the main section.

-2. **should render the main sections correctly**:
+2. **should load the pricing page and check pricing section**:
-  - Visit the geo page URL.
+  - Visit the pricing page URL.
-  - Check for the presence of the main section.
+  - Verify each card of the pricing section.